Immortal-Ink/ryuuko.immortal.ink/reference/location/aeloria.md

 ![aelorian_landscape.webp](/reference/aeloria/aelorian_landscape.webp){.align-center}
 Home to the anthropromorphic avian race, the Aelorian.
 # Planetary Material and Composition
 The planet has overall an incredibly low sodium and sodium ion presence.
 This results in a number of interesting ecosystems and biological processes.
+Aeloria has a gravity of <kbd>9.02244 m/s²</kbd>, a radius of <kbd>3,562.92 mi</kbd> and a mass of <kbd>4.445x10²⁴kg</kbd>

 The upper crust of the planet has very little:
 - Sodium